 "

 To learn this course requires willingness to question every value that you hold.
 2 Not one can be kept hidden and obscure but it will jeopardize your learning.
 3 No belief is neutral.
 4 Every one has the power to dictate each decision you make.
 5 For a decision is a conclusion based on everything that you believe.
 6 It is the outcome of belief, and follows it as surely as does suffering follow guilt and freedom sinlessness.
 7 There is no substitute for peace.
 8 What God creates has no alternative.
 9 The truth arises from what He knows.
-10 And your decisions come from your beliefs as certainly as all creation rose in His Mind of what He knows.
+10 And your decisions come from your beliefs as certainly as all creation rose in His Mind

 " (ACIM:T-24.in.2)